radiant-rstats/docs/model/app/nn.md

 ### R-functions

-For an overview of related R-functions used by Radiant to estimate a neural network model see <a href = "https://radiant-rstats.github.io/radiant.model/reference/index.html#section-model-neural-network" target="_blank">_Model > Neural network_</a>
+For an overview of related R-functions used by Radiant to estimate a neural network model see <a href = "https://radiant-rstats.github.io/radiant.model/reference/index.html#section-model-neural-network" target="_blank">_Model > Neural network_</a>.

+The key function from the `nnet` package used in the `nn` tool is `nnet`.